hugorbarbosa/cpp-design-patterns/README.md

 ## Running

-After compiling the project, an executable file is created for each design pattern, and can be run using the following command, where `DesignPatternExe` corresponds to the executable file of each design pattern (note that some configuration generators (e.g., Visual Studio) may add a configuration folder (e.g., Debug) in the path, represented with `<config>`):
+After compiling the project, an executable file is created for each design pattern, and can be run using the following command, where `DesignPatternExe` corresponds to the executable file of each design pattern (note that some configuration generators (e.g., Visual Studio) may add a configuration folder (e.g., Debug) in the path, represented with `<config>` in the command):

 ```sh
 $ ./bin/<config>/DesignPatternExe